Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-Dynamic architecture methods adapt the model structure as new tasks are introduced, typically through expansion by adding new modules.
-Unlike methods that operate on fixed models, dynamic architecture methods are usually able to increase model capacity with each new task, thereby ensuring that performance is not ultimately constrained by the initial capacity~\cite{Peng2021Hierarchical}.
+Task-driven architecture methods design mechanisms in response to new tasks in the MMCL setting.
+By dedicating different parameters to individual tasks, these methods inherently reduce inter-task interference and mitigate forgetting.
+Typical mechanisms include task-specific parameter allocation within fixed networks and dynamic expansion of new modules.
+This architectural flexibility allows some methods to effectively address \textbf{\challengeNumDesc{2}} through specifically designed modules.
+Furthermore, by freezing the pre-trained multimodal backbone and only training lightweight new modules, some approaches also address \textbf{\challengeNumDesc{3}}, and \textbf{\challengeNumDesc{4}}.

 It is worth noting that, if the model has task-specific components and receives the task-ID during testing (the TIL scenario), the primary objective remains to avoid forgetting; however, the model should also effectively learn shared knowledge across tasks and balance performance with computational complexity~\cite{vandeVen2022Three}.

-\textbf{Representative Unimodal Models.} An early work, namely Progressive Network~\cite{RusuRDSKKPH16}, initializes a new network for each new task.
-This strategy is explicitly designed to prevent the forgetting of previously learned tasks.
-It facilitates knowledge transfer by employing lateral connections to leverage previously acquired features.

-\textbf{Multimodal Models.} In the MMCL setting, some methods design dynamic modules based on multimodal base models.
-For instance, both MoE-Adapters4CL~\cite{Yu2024Boosting} and CLAP~\cite{Jha2024CLAP4CLIP} use CLIP as the base model.
-When a new task is introduced, one straightforward strategy is to directly add a new module into the network to learn new knowledge, i.e., \textit{direct task-based}.
-A more sophisticated approach is to design a mechanism that adaptively determines how to modify the network for learning new knowledge while maintaining computation efficiency, i.e., in an \textit{adaptive task-based} manner.
-In addition, the model may change its structure when a new modality is incorporated along with a task, i.e., \textit{modality-based}.
-This highlights a clear distinction between MMCL and conventional CL, as this strategy is only applicable to multiple modalities.
-Therefore, we group methods based on their architecture modification mechanisms (direct task-based, adaptive task-based, and modality-based) in the subsequent paragraphs.
+\mmclMethods When a new task is introduced, one straightforward strategy is to include task identity as input to control parameter allocation or directly add a new module into the network, i.e., \textit{direct task-driven}.
+A more sophisticated approach is to design a mechanism that adaptively determines how to modify the network for learning new knowledge while maintaining computation efficiency, i.e., in an \textit{adaptive task-driven} manner.
+Therefore, we group methods based on these two mechanisms in the subsequent paragraphs.